 - How do I register for BirdTrack?
 You need an account before you can use the app, but you can do this easily (and for free) via http://www.birdtrack.net.
 Once you have your username and password, add these to the app.

 - I can only see some of my BirdTrack sites – where are the rest of them?
 Some users have 2000+ sites in BirdTrack.
-This is far too many to be useful on a small screen, so we restrict the sites available when creating a casual or list to those within approximately five miles (8km) of the phone's physical location.
+This is far too many to be useful on a small screen, so we restrict the sites available when creating a casual or list to those within approximately 5, 10, 20 or 50 miles of the phone's physical location (based on in-app user preference).
 The app is designed for immediate use in the field, not for data entry away from your birding sites.

 - Why does verification set some records to red?
 This is a basic type of error checking, similar to what happens adding records through BirdTrack Online.
 It's designed to catch mistakes in selecting rare species, unusually high numbers or early/late dates for migratory species.
 It doesn't stop you uploading records, it's more of a sanity check to help reduce typos and other data entry errors.